pradhanshrijal/pradhanshrijal.github.io/_posts/2024-02-15-a-chaotic-guide-to-using-docker-for-robotics-research-part-i.md

 There are already several very insightful articles available which details the basics of docker and how it's features can be applied into the area of robotics.
 The [Docker ROS Guide][Docker ROS Guide] and it's update counterpart [Docker ROS 2 Guide][Docker ROS 2 Guide] provide good introductions for using Docker and ROS in cohesion.
 On the other hand, the [Ubuntu White Paper][Ubuntu White Paper] puts forth some arguments against the use of Docker and ROS.
 In that light, this article is not about the basics of Docker or ROS.

 This article series delves into a new approach to using Docker.
 An approach that will supercharge Docker for a large robotics stacks.
-We will list down all the necessary additional features when using Docker for robotics research, specifically with ROS, and provide substancial use cases and explanations for the said features.
+We will list down all the necessary additional features when using Docker for robotics research, specifically with ROS, and provide simple use cases and explanations for the said features.
 This article is the first of a three part series.

 > **_NOTE:_**
 > Install Docker with [Easy Guide to Installing Docker].

+## TL;DR

+If you just want to use docker, ROS and the [PHA Project] in the simplex way possible goto [TLDR; Docker Compose] for a quick usage of Docker.

 ## Single Source of Information